klaviyo/SFCC_Klaviyo/docs/CONTRIBUTING.md

 ### Changelogger

-Our Magento 2 module has a number of _versioned_ files (i.e. files that include versioning data).
+Our SFCC cartridge has a number of _versioned_ files (i.e. files that include versioning data).
 [Changelogger](https://pypi.org/project/changelogged/) automates the upgrade for each of these files and manages updates to our changelog.
 You can install Changelogger with `pip`: `pip install changelogged`.